mohamedabdomm2/British-Airways-Customer-Reviews/README.md

 # British-Airways
-scarping British Airways reviews and collecting customer feedback by analyzing third-party data./n
+scarping British Airways reviews and collecting customer feedback by analyzing third-party data.
-## The steps For Making a good analysis \n
+## The steps For Making a good analysis
-preprocessing:/n
+preprocessing:<br>
-Lowercase: Convert all text to lowercase for consistency./n Punctuation Removal.
+Lowercase: Convert all text to lowercase for consistency.<br>
+Punctuation Removal.<br>
-Stop Word Removal.
+Stop Word Removal.<br>
-Lemmatization.
+Lemmatization.<br>
-Handling Missing Values
+Handling Missing Values<br>

-Data Analysis:
+Data Analysis:<br>
 Now you have a cleaner dataset ready for analysis.
-Here are some options you can consider:
+Here are some options you can consider:<br>

-Sentiment Analysis
+Sentiment Analysis<br>

-Topic Modeling
+Topic Modeling<br>

-Word Clouds:
+Word Clouds<br>